Email remains in the Outbox when the StrictAccountOrder registry value is non-zero

-You are using an Online mode (not Cached mode) profile for your Microsoft Exchange Server mailbox.
+- You are using an Online mode (not Cached mode) profile for your Microsoft Exchange Server mailbox.

-You have the following data configured in the Windows Registry.
+- You have the following data configured in the Windows Registry.

-Change the value of StrictAccountOrder in the registry to zero (0)
+- Change the value of StrictAccountOrder in the registry to zero (0)

 Important This article contains information about how to modify the registry.
 Make sure that you back up the registry before you modify it.
 Make sure that you know how to restore the registry if a problem occurs.
 For more information about how to back up, restore, and modify the registry, click the following article number to view the article in the Microsoft Knowledge Base:322756 How to back up and restore the registry in Windows

 To have us change the value of StrictAccountOrder in the registry for you, go to the "Fix it for me" section.
 If you prefer to change the value yourself, go to the "Let me fix it myself" section.

-To change the value of StrictAccountOrder in the registry automatically, click the Fix it button or link.
+Fix it for meTo change the value of StrictAccountOrder in the registry automatically, click the Fix it button or link.
 Then click Run in the File Download dialog box, and follow the steps in the Fix it wizard.